 There are also cases that border on blue collar and white-collar crime categories - anthrax hoaxes, for example, and other forms of alleged criminal threats.
 When a criminal threat involving physical violence is made over the Internet, for example, is this a white-collar crime matter, or does it fall under familiar street criminology?
 This may be a question for your new attorney to answer.

-The Criminal Defense Group attoLinkrneys have successfully represented defendants accused of white-collar crimes, among them:
+The Criminal Defense Group attorneys have successfully represented defendants accused of white-collar crimes, among them:

 - Credit Card Fraud